 The assignment will be graded with face-to-face demos: you will demo your program for the TA.
-If need be, you can concisely summarize the arguments in your README about incomplete work.
+If your assignment is incomplete, you can concisely summarize your explanations and what you were trying to do in your README.
 You can also explain any extra credit features you implemented.

-• We will circulate a signup sheet for demo slots in class.
+- We will circulate a sign-up sheet for demo slots in class.
 Each slot will be 7 minutes.
-The demo sessions times will be determined closer to submission date.

-- You must ensure that your program compiles and runs on the lab machines.
-If you worked on this assignment elsewhere, it is your responsibility to test it in the lab.
+The demo sessions times will be determined closer to submission date. - You must ensure that your program compiles and runs on whatever medium you intend to demo on (laptop, lab computer, etc.).
 The face to face grading time slots are short, you will not have time to do any 'quick fixes'!
-If your code as handed in does not run during the grading session, you will fail the assignment. - The code that you demo must match exactly what you submitted electronically: you will show the TA a long listing of the files that you're using, so that he can quickly verify that the file timestamps are before the submission deadline. - Arrive at CICSR 005 at least 10 minutes before your scheduled session.
-Log into a machine, and double-check that your code compiles and runs properly.
-Then delete the executable. - When the TA comes to your computer, you will type the following:
+If your code as handed in does not run during the grading session, you will fail the assignment. - The code that you demo must match exactly what you submitted electronically: you will show the TA a long listing of the files that you're using, so that he can quickly verify that the file timestamps are before the submission deadline. - Arrive at ICICS/CS 005 at least 10 minutes before your scheduled session.
+Double-check that your code compiles and runs properly. - When the TA comes to your computer you will run your assignment with the keyframe files we provide and with your own keyframe animation file.
+If you are shooting for the bonus points, show the grader the extra features and/or scenarios you created.